 - VUG tracks the CRSP US Large Cap Growth Index and its exposure to tech related names is limited to ~47%.
 The rest of the allocation is distributed amongst other sectors.

-- QQQ has outperformed VUG over multi-year periods (going back 10 years), including in the most recent 1-year period where technology stocks have been hit quite severely.
+- QQQ has outperformed VUG over multi-year periods (going back 10 years), and was at par in 2022 when technology stocks had been hit quite severely.

 - I do not have any concerns about their fees, market liquidity, or fund size.